 Locally focused: In addition to meeting the obligations of UNESCO, the Jurassic Coast Team and now Trust have always tried to maximise the benefits to the local population of this incredible global designation.
 A study commissioned by Dorset County Councils working with the Team and Trust showed that World Heritage Status has led to an economic gain of up to £111m GVA per year and the creation of up to 2,000 jobs.
 Download the report here.

-Nationally leading: Over the past 15 years, the Jurassic Coast has led the way nationally in respect of World Heritage Site management, in areas such as Sustainable Tourism and joint marketing with other World Heritage Sites, national education programmes for World Heritage, and currently our Chief Executive is founding Chair of World Heritage UK, the national body for the UK’s 31 World Heritage Sites.
+Nationally leading: Over the past 15 years, the Jurassic Coast has led the way nationally in respect of World Heritage Site management, in areas such as Sustainable Tourism, joint marketing with other World Heritage Sites, and national education programmes for World Heritage.

 The recent transition of Site Management from the County Councils to the Jurassic Coast Trust has been generously supported in part by the Heritage Lottery Fund.